Computer Science and IT Internship Cover Letter Examples for 2026

 See the match

-My project work taught me to isolate bugs, check assumptions, and leave code another person could read without guessing what I meant six days later.
+My project work taught me to isolate bugs, check assumptions, and leave code that another person could read without guessing what I meant six days later.

 Adjust the tone to an intern-level role